UFO and the Grenfell tragedy “Children Creating Community at Carnival”

 Everything had changed, and there was now a question over whether or not Notting Hill Carnival should even go ahead – how could we revel in the shadow of the tower?

 Grenfell brought an outpouring of community support and voluntary projects.
-Like many people in our community I helped in a local volunteer centre – those first few weeks while the community began to come to terms with what had just happened.
-We were trying to work out how to best receive, sort, package, move and share the overwhelming abundance of donations that arrived daily in Notting Hill and North Kensington from all over UK.
+Like many people in our community I helped in a local volunteer centre – during those first few weeks while the community began to come to terms with what had just happened.
+We tried to work out how to best receive, sort, package, move and share the overwhelming abundance of donations that arrived daily in Notting Hill and North Kensington, from all over UK.

-It was a distraught and unforgettable time, and I was thankful to Notting Hill Carnival – many years of running Fox Carnival Community Arts projects in schools had given me valuable teamwork and project management experience, which gave me a focus, and which I hoped in some small way helped.
+It was a distraught and unforgettable time, and I was thankful to Notting Hill Carnival – many years of running Fox Carnival Community Arts projects in schools had given me valuable teamwork and project management experience.
+I could call upon these skills to give me focus, and I was quickly able to step up and team lead and , which I hoped in some small way helped.

-In my mind all that time was how could we use our experience to help with children in schools where staff were on the coal face of dealing with trauma.
-In relation to Carnival and using our arts funding, I wanted to find a way of creating a project that could give some kind of message of hope, bring some kind of joy at this terrible time.
+In my mind all that time was how could we use our experience of leading children’s art projects to help in schools where staff were on the coal face of dealing with children’s trauma.
+In relation to Carnival and using our arts funding ring-fenced for banner design, I wanted to find a way of creating a project that could give a message of hope, bring some kind of joy at this terrible time.

 The answer I felt lay somewhere within a children’s art project that we could bring to the public at Carnival.

-The children completely understood the concept and created their drawings with expression, beauty, kindness and generousity.
+The children completely understood the concept and created their drawings with exuberance, expression, beauty, kindness and generosity.

 The results were stunning.